Grudwald/Notebook/README.md

 # Notebook

-### So, first you need to install Node, NPM and Vue CLI on your computer to run this project without problems and errors
+So, first you need to install Node, NPM and Vue CLI on your computer to run this project without problems and errors

-####Linux
 ```
 sudo apt-get install -y nodejs
 ```